samumantha/EODIE/docs/Use.rst

 | Options: available resampling methods and a short description can be found here: https://rasterio.readthedocs.io/en/latest/api/rasterio.enums.html#rasterio.enums.Resampling
 | Example: `resampling_method: 'bilinear'` will use bilinear resampling for all necessary resampling of the rasterdata

+EODIE also includes other configuration files called config_x.yml with x being some platform name or tif.
+These configuration files do not need to be touched or changed in general.
+One exception to this is for example a 'red edge' band should be used in indices instead of the nir band, that could be changed in the platform specific configuration files.
+See more about this and about the possibility of extending EODIE to work with other platforms in ref:`platform_spec`.

 .. _nec_input: